Skip to Content

 • Orange juice (Fortified)

 Ask your health care team for a vitamin D test to learn if a supplement may be helpful for you.
-If you do take any vitamins or supplements you can sign in to record them in My HealtheVet.
-This makes it easy to download and share this information with your provider at future appointments.
+If you do take any vitamins or supplements, let your health care team know.

 Please vote in our unscientific poll.
 All responses are anonymous.